bharat-patodi/flexbox-altcampus/Ex1-explanation-EHaaaw/block-04-BHaabl/index.md

 ###### Baseline

-We have already seen baseline value for align-items property for the "flex-container".
+We have already seen the "baseline" value for the "align-items" property for the "flex-container".
 The baseline value for `align-self` property also works in the same way.

 ```
   .item3 {